Troubleshooting Renaming Uyuni Server

 The only mandatory parameter for the script is the newly configured IP address of the Uyuni Server.

 Change the network settings of the server on the system level locally and remotely at the DNS server.
-You will also need to provide configuration settings for reverse name resolution.
+You also need to provide configuration settings for reverse name resolution.
 Changing network settings is done in the same way as with renaming any other system.

 Reboot the Uyuni Server to use the new network configuration and to ensure the hostname has changed.